 We produced our first comprehensive report on media ownership in the UK back in 2015 when we argued concentrated ownership was a significant problem for any modern democracy.
-Four years later, we have produced an updated version that suggests that, not only does concentrated ownership persist but that the problem may be getting worse.
+In 2019, we produced an updated version that suggests that, not only does concentrated ownership persist but that the problem may be getting worse.

 This report shows that just three companies (News UK, Daily Mail Group and Reach) dominate 83% of the national newspaper market (up from 71% in 2015).
 When online readers are included, just five companies (News UK, Daily Mail Group, Reach, Guardian and Telegraph) dominate nearly 80% of the market, slightly up from our last report.
-In the area of local news, just five companies (Gannett, Johnston Press, Trinity Mirror, Tindle and Archant) account for 80% of titles (back in 2015, six companies had the same share).
+In the area of local news, just five companies (Gannett, Johnston Press [whose titles were later bought by JPIMedia], Trinity Mirror, Tindle and Archant) account for 80% of titles (back in 2015, six companies had the same share).
 Two companies have 46% of all commercial local analogue radio stations and two-thirds of all commercial digital stations.

 The digital landscape is hardly less concentrated.
 Google dominates search while popular apps like Instagram and WhatsApp are owned by Facebook, itself the most popular social media site.
 New, digital-only news sites have emerged as a significant force since our last report but these are overshadowed by the continuing grip of legacy news and, especially, national newspaper titles.